Now-Insurance/athens/README.md

   config.aws_profile         = 'myprofile'  # Optional
   config.aws_region          = 'us-east-1'  # Optional
   config.wait_polling_period = 0.25         # Optional - What period should we poll for the complete query?
+  config.encryption_option = "SSE_S3"       # Optional - what encryption option to use?
+Can be nil or "SSE_S3"
 end
 ```